Criterion Theatre (Bar Harbor, Maine): History

 The Criterion was built in 1932, at a time when Bar Harbor was at its height as a summer resort area catering to the very wealthy.
 It opened on June 6, 1932, featuring vaudeville performances and movies.
 During the height of prohibition, the basement of the Criterion was operated as a speakeasy, serving Canadian alcohol smuggled into the United States.
 Over the years the theater's fare was reduced to showing films during the summer.
 A succession of owners broadened its offerings to include live performances, but none were financially successful, and the building has since 2000 suffered from a lack of maintenance and problems with mold.

 It was purchased in 2014 by a nonprofit organization for $1.2 million, with the goal of rehabilitating the structure.
 A major renovation was undertaken with the theater reopening in May 2015.
 The theater currently runs movies, live theater, and music performances year round.

+Most recently the Criterion was taken over by the Harper Hoise Music Foundation after a forced closure in early 2025.